OmriPy/Pong-extended/README.md

 \*Talking to myself\*
 ## pip install
-Make sure you have pygame installed by typing the in the command prompt:
+Make sure you have pygame installed by typing in the command prompt:
 ```
 pip3 install pygame
 ```
-and type:
+and:
 ```
 pip3 install multipledispatch
 ```